fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 How to check the PI Web API is installed and running
 ----------------------------------------------------

-Open the URL *https://piserver_1/piwebapi* in the browser, substituting *piserver_1* with the name/address of your PI Server to verify the reachability and proper installation of PI Web API, if PI Web API is configured for *Basic* authentication a prompt asking user name/password like the following one will appear:
+Open the URL *https://piserver_1/piwebapi* in the browser, substituting *piserver_1* with the name/address of your PI Server, to verify the reachability and proper installation of PI Web API, if PI Web API is configured for *Basic* authentication a prompt asking user name/password like the following one will appear: